ThreeWasTaken/simple-lofi/README.md

-A simple widget for waybar that acts as a lofi girl radio fdor live music for mpv
+A simple widget for waybar that acts as a lofi girl radio for live music through mpv

 it has an equalizer animation
-it can be paused/resumed with left click switch stations with mouse wheel middle click for opening mpv right click toggles the animation
+it can be paused/resumed with left click (animation follows) switch stations with mouse wheel middle click for opening mpv right click toggles the animation